Shaheed Benazirabad District: History

 In May 2014, a 5.0 magnitude earthquake struck the district, killing one person and injuring 70.

-Administrative subdivisions
+Administrative

 Shaheed Benazir Abad formerly Nawabshah District.
 The Deputy Commissioner is responsible for overall administration of the district.
+Miss Kanwal Nizam Shaikh is currently the Deputy Commissioner of Shaheed Benazirabad since May 2023.
+She is the first female officer in history of Shaheed Benazirabad to serve as DC.
 The district is sub-divided into four Tehsils: